The cost to install shiplap siding or wall surfaces in your home depends on several factors, including the material type and the size of your project.

 Yes, cedar siding will add value to your home, and it provides an average ROI of 70%, which is standard for all new siding projects.
 Given the average cost to install cedar siding, you can expect a value bump of $9,500.

 The ROI you’ll see from cedar siding depends heavily on your location.
-Cedar is more resilient to water damage and mold growth than other species, but buyers in areas where high humidity and heavy rainfall may see wood siding as more of a liability than an asset.
+Cedar is more resilient to water damage and mold growth than other species, but buyers in areas with high humidity and heavy rainfall may see wood siding as more of a liability than an asset.
 Similarly, wood siding is highly combustible, so buyers may shy away from it in areas prone to wildfires.
 In these cases, your ROI could be significantly lower based on buyer appeal.

-Wood siding can cost more than stucco, vinyl, engineered wood, brick veneer, and certain metal siding options, but if you love the traditional look of cedar shakes or lap siding, you can use the following tips to keep prices down and close that cost gap a bit.
+Wood siding can cost more than stucco, vinyl, engineered wood, brick veneer, and certain metal siding options.
+But if you love the traditional look of cedar shakes or lap siding, you can use the following tips to keep prices down and close that cost gap a bit.

-Opt for cedar just on the front of your home.
+Install cedar just on the front of your home.
 For a standard 2,000-square-foot house, you’ll save an average of $8,400.
 However, you may also need to factor in the cost of replacing siding on the sides and rear of your home.

 Remove the old siding yourself.
 Removing old siding before your contractor comes to install new cedar siding will save an average of $2,000, minus the dumping fees in your area.

 DIY painting and staining.
-Painting and staining cedar yourself is time-consuming, but you’ll save between $2 and $6, or between $3,400 and $10,200 for a 2,000-square-foot home.
+Painting and staining cedar yourself is time-consuming, but you’ll save between $2 and $6 per square foot, or between $3,400 and $10,200 total for a 2,000-square-foot home.